 Board of Directors

 The Apollo School Foundation is governed by a board of directors led by Kathy Spurgeon, President; Phyllis Parker, Vice President; Peggy Wagner, Secretary; and Suellen Millroy, Treasurer.
-Members of the board include Mary Cox, Sue Diamond Martin, Cindy Fucigna, Jared Gaylord, Marc Gaylord, Pat Graham, Merriam Holt, June Overholt and Russ Overholt.
+Members of the board include Mary Cox, Sue Diamond Martin, Cindy Fucigna, Jared Gaylord, Marc Gaylord, Merriam Holt, June Overholt and Russ Overholt.

 Special thanks to: